dimitrymindlin/Measuring-User-Understanding-in-Dialogue-based-XAI-Systems/README.md

 ### Model and Dataset
 The `data` folder contains the data and train scripts.
-For example, `adult.csv` is used in `adult_train.py` to train a random forest model and save the model, model settings and column information in a separate folder 'adult' for the explanations later on.
+For example, `adult.csv` is used in `adult_train.py` to train a random forest model and save the model, model settings and column information in a separate folder `adult` for the explanations later on.
 When introducing a new dataset, make a new train script and make sure to save the column mappings and settings in a separate folder.

 ### Configuration
 To run the experiments on your own dataset, create a new config fle in configs folder.
-Take the adult-config.gin as an example and adjust the settings to your needs.
+Take the `adult-config.gin` as an example and adjust the settings to your needs.
+Then set the `global_config.gin` to your new config file.

 ## Main changes compared to TalkToModel